euoia/xolor/README.md

 var c = xolor('#c00')

-// Calculate a grey level color value c.greyfilter()

 // Calculate a gradient color between #fc0 and #f00 23% of the way through the gradient c.gradient('#f00', .23)

-// Calculate the visible color when lightgrey is overlayed on top of #f00 with an opacity of 69%. c.opacity('lightgrey', .69)
+// Calculate the visible color when lightgrey is overlayed on top of #c00 with an opacity of 69%. c.opacity('lightgrey', .69)

 // Return a color that's 10% lighter